-In mixed-action SChPT, we have calculated the NLO loop corrections to the masses and decay constants of pions and kaons in all taste irreps.
-We have cross-checked all results by performing two independent calculations and verifying the results reduce correctly when valence and sea quark actions are the same.
 In the valence-valence sector, the taste pseudoscalars are Goldstone bosons in the chiral limit, at non-zero lattice spacing, as in ordinary, unmixed SChPT.
 The NLO analytic corrections arise from tree-level contributions of the (NLO) Gasser-Leutwyler and generalized Sharpe-Van de Water Lagrangians.
 They have the same form as in the unmixed case, with independent LECs in the valence-valence, sea-sea, and valence-sea sectors.
-The NLO loop corrections to the self-energies of the valence-valence pions and kaons are given in Eq.~\eqref{eq:Sigvv}; those for the valence-sea pions and kaons are given in Eqs.~\eqref{eq:Sigvs-con} and \eqref{eq:Sigvs-disc}; and those for the decay constants are given in Eq.~\eqref{eq:decayfin}.
-As given above, the results for the decay constants and valence-valence masses have the same form as the results in ordinary, unmixed SChPT; the results for the valence-sea masses have additional corrections that vanish in the ordinary, unmixed case.
-The loop integrals are the same as those in the unmixed theory. \acknowledgements We thank Claude Bernard for sharing his unpublished notes on mixed-action staggered chiral perturbation theory.
-The research of W.~Lee was supported by the Creative Research Initiatives Program (No.~20160004939) of the National Research Foundation of Korea (NRF) funded by the Korean government (MEST).
-J.A.B. is supported by the Basic Science Research Program of the National Research Foundation of Korea (NRF) funded by the Ministry of Education (No.~2015024974).
+The NLO loop corrections to the self-energies of the valence-valence pions and kaons are given in Eq.~\eqref{eq:Sigvv}; those for the valence-sea pions and kaons are given in Eqs.~\eqref{eq:Sigvs-con} and \eqref{eq:Sigvs-disc}; and those for the decay constants are given in Eq.~\eqref{eq:decayfin}. \jab{Taking the same action for valence and sea quarks, these results straightforwardly reduce to those of the ordinary, unmixed theory.
+They are also useful for deriving results in various cases of interest.} As given \org{above}\jab{in Eqs.~\eqref{eq:Sigvv}, \eqref{eq:decayfin}}, the results for the decay constants and valence-valence masses have the same form as the results in ordinary, unmixed SChPT; \jab{they differ from the results of the unmixed theory in the values of the LECs and the definitions of the disconnected propagators, which contain terms like those in quenched (or partially quenched) theories.} \jab{These lead to additional terms in the final results, exemplified by Eqs.~\eqref{eq:Sigvv_final}, \eqref{eq:decay-vv-pion_fin}, and \eqref{eq:decay-vs-pion_fin}, for the pions of a 2+1 flavor theory.
+The corresponding chiral logarithms are of the same kind as those entering for quenched (and partially quenched) theories; they arise from double poles in the loop integrals.
+However, no new loop integrals enter the calculations for the mixed-action theory; the techniques developed for unmixed, partially quenched theories are sufficient to write down the final results for various cases of interest.} The results in Eqs.~\eqref{eq:Sigvs-con} and \eqref{eq:Sigvs-disc}, for the valence-sea masses, have additional corrections that vanish in the ordinary, unmixed case\org{; the loop integrals are the same as those in the unmixed theory}. \jab{These are expected to be small, and analyses in the literature to date have been performed by neglecting them.} \jab{The corresponding final results for the pions of a 2+1 flavor theory are given in Eq.~\eqref{eq:Sigvs_final}.}